dev-vishnu185/laptop-request-catalog-item-nm/Documents/Ideation Phase/README.md

-# 📄 Project Documentation & Reports
+# 📄 Ideation Phase Documentations
 This folder contains all formal reports and project artifacts generated during the ideation, implementation, and deployment phases of the **Laptop Request Catalog Item** ServiceNow project.

 These files provide the complete narrative, rationale, and evidence necessary to understand the solution from both a user-centric and technical perspective.